raygervais/raygervais.dev/content/posts/2020/02/leveraging-functional-programming-for-data-parsing/index.md

 Well, these are pretty simple too with the way the application was written!
 You see, one of the key concepts of writing in a functional style that I tried (and hopefully didn't fail miserably) to demonstrate are immutability and single responsibility functions.
 See, none of the functions alter the state of objects passed in, which allows us to trace the data transformations in a before/after pattern simply by comparing two variables for example.
 Furthermore, functions are broken down to their utmost highest level of granularity, ensuring that they cover a singular logic requirement and can be tested for said without expecting other behaviors.

-An easier, although harder way to predict behaviors implementation of the above would look as the following (bad example, I'm aware as I write this just how simple the function is in contrast to enterprise-level applications, but you have to just go along with it ok):
+An easier, although harder way to predict behaviors implementation of the above would look as the following (_bad example, I'm aware as I write this just how simple the function is in contrast to enterprise-level applications, but you have to just go along with it ok?_):

 ```python
 # fx [a] -> [b]